wp-plugins/electric-studio-download-counter/readme.txt

 == Changelog ==

+= 1.1 =
+* Fixed notices that appeared in debugging mode
+* Widget now included

 = 1.0 =
 * Code is now Object Orientated style to be consistant with our other plugins
 * Nonces have been added for security on the AJAX functions